 Press and the screen will change like the one on the left.
-The default language is English; the other choice is Spanish.
+The default language is English; the other choices are Spanish, French and German.
 Scroll through the choices using either or .
 Once the desired language is shown on the screen, press .
 This will return the unit to the Command mode.

 Whenever language is chosen, all prompts and commands shown on the screen will be in that language.